mozilla/glean/tools/analysis/ping-patterns/README.md

-This directory contains a tool to analyse the patterns of baseline and metrics pings received on a per-client basis in Fenix.
+This directory contains a tool to analyze the patterns of baseline and metrics pings received on a per-client basis in Fenix.
 These pattern analyses are then summarized in a single plot showing various patterns and issues found in the data.

 ## Requirements

-A recent version of [matplotlib](https://matplotlib.org).
+A recent version of [`matplotlib`](https://matplotlib.org).

 ## Collecting input data